kkire245/KCorp-Enterprise-Homelab/01-Entra-ID/user-provisioning.md

 Confirmed all 25 users appear in the Entra Users blade with correct department and job title fields populated.
 Spot-checked a few of the bulk-imported accounts to confirm the CSV fields mapped correctly (name, department, title) and that Account enabled was set as expected.

 ## Result
 Appears to be working.
 25 users live in the tenant, correctly split across 5 departments with title variety.
 At this stage, no security groups, dynamic groups, or external/guest users existed yet.
-That work was intentionally sequenced after user provisioning, still within Phase 0.
-See `03-groups-and-guest-access.md` for that work, completed before moving into Phase 1.
+That work was intentionally sequenced after user provisioning, later in this same stage.
+See `03-groups-and-guest-access.md` for that work, completed before moving into the Active Directory stage.

 ## Screenshots
 ![Entra Users blade showing all 25 users with department and title columns](../Screenshots/01-users-full-roster.png)